MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/recordset-positioning.md

 When you set the **AbsolutePosition** property, even if it is to a record in the current cache, ADO reloads the cache with a new group of records starting with the record you specified.
 The **CacheSize** property determines the size of this group.

 > [!NOTE]
-> <P>You should not use the <STRONG>AbsolutePosition</STRONG> property as a surrogate record number.
+> You should not use the **AbsolutePosition** property as a surrogate record number.
 The position of a given record changes when you delete a preceding record.
-There also is no assurance that a given record will have the same <STRONG>AbsolutePosition</STRONG> if the <STRONG>Recordset</STRONG> object is requeried or reopened.
-Bookmarks are the recommended way of retaining and returning to a given position and are the only way of positioning across all types of <STRONG>Recordset</STRONG> objects.</P>
+There also is no assurance that a given record will have the same **AbsolutePosition** if the **Recordset** object is requeried or reopened.
+Bookmarks are the recommended way of retaining and returning to a given position and are the only way of positioning across all types of **Recordset** objects.